 Description: Introduction to basic engineering.
-Fundamental static and stress formulae.
+Fundamental static and stress formulas.
 Shear and moment diagrams and their applications.
 Properties of sections and their uses.
 Design of wood joists, beams, posts and use of tables with practical composite design applications.
 54 hours lecture.
+(Letter grade only)

-Fundamentals of Soil Technology 3 Units
+Fundamentals of Soil Technology

 Description: Field inspection and testing of soils and rock for grading and building contractors.
 A systematic approach to soil classification, strength, compressibility and expansive characteristic is covered.
 Methods of observation and foundation types are considered in detail.
 A survey of engineering and analysis is made.
 54 hours lecture.
+(Letter grade only)